andybarron/env/README.md

 import * as env from "@andyb/env";
 import ms from "ms";

-const config = await parse(process.env, {
-  // To parse custom types, provide a description and a parser function.
+// To parse custom types, provide a description and a parser function. function duration() {
-  timeoutMs: env.custom(
+  return env.custom(
     'must be a duration e.g. "10 seconds"',
     (value: string): number => ms(value),
-  ),
+  );
+}

+const config = parse(process.env, {
-  // Custom parsers can be async, and they have the same chainable
+  // Custom parsers have the same chainable configuration methods as the
-  // configuration methods as the built-in parsers.
+  // built-in parsers.
-  healthCheck: env.custom(
-    "must be a valid URL to fetch", async (value: string): Promise<number> => {
-      const response = await fetch(value);
-      return response.status;
-    },
-  ),
+  timeoutMs: duration().variable("TIMEOUT").optional(),
 });

 // Type inference works for custom and async parsers as well: